arriven/db1000n/README.md

 Developed by Bohdan Ivashko (https://github.com/Arriven)

-This repo is inspired by solution provided by [disbalancer](disbalancer.com) team.
-I became aware of it when they offered to use it against russian infrastructure during russian invasion to Ukraine

 This is a simple distributed load generation client written in go.
 It is able to fetch simple json config from a local or remote location.
 The config describes which load generation jobs should be launched in parallel.
-I'm not aware of internal implementation of original disbalancer but I do know that it uses a lot more sophisticated techniques to balance the load and stuff.
 I do not intend to copy or replace it but rather provide a simple open source option.
 Feel free to use it in your load tests (wink-wink)

 The software is provided as is under no guarantee.
 I will update both the repo and this readme as I go during following days (date of writing this is 26th of February 2022, third day into russian invasion into Ukraine)